-- Previously seeking employment with the applicant program within the past five years. - Prior professional or personal relationship with the applicant program (e.g., consultant on accreditation to the program, marriage, kinship, supervisor-supervisee, business partner, co-authors, Commission members, etc.). - The Program Director or other key personnel of the applicant program graduated from the program of the site visitor. - All site visitors will be required to complete a conflict of interest form.
+- Previously seeking employment with the applicant program within the past five years. - Prior professional or personal relationship with the applicant program (e.g., consultant on accreditation to the program, marriage, kinship, supervisor-supervisee, business partner, co-authors, Commission members, etc.). - The Program Director or other key personnel of the applicant program graduated from the program of the site visitor. - A primary residence and/or place of employment in the same state or in close proximity to the applicant program.
+Close proximity is determined by geographic, educational and economic spheres (communities of interest) of influence rather than strict political boundaries.
+In addition, the state in which the institution is incorporated for on-line programs. - All site visitors will be required to complete a conflict of interest and confidentiality form.